Welsh ancestry: How to find your Welsh ancestors

-For family historians who are researching Welsh ancestry, the tradition of patronymic Welsh surnames presents unique problems.
-This system meant children were given the father’s first name as a surname – meaning the family name could change with every generation.
-It means that if you’re researching Welsh ancestry, the further back you go, the more likely it is that your progress will be halted by the custom.
-More recent Welsh ancestry research can also be challenging due to the relatively small pool of common surnames, and the shifting anglicised spellings of place names.
-Thankfully, there are lots of Welsh ancestry websites with useful guides to help you navigate these common problems and pitfalls and locate common Welsh ancestry records.
+For family historians who are researching Welsh ancestry, the relatively small pool of Welsh surnames presents unique problems as does the shifting anglicised spellings of place names.
+Thankfully, there are lots of Welsh ancestry websites with useful guides to help you navigate these common problems and pitfalls and locate Welsh ancestry records.

 Welsh ancestry: The best websites

 The main homepage of the National Library of Wales signposts all kinds of information aimed at beginner Welsh ancestry researchers, plus descriptions of the library’s vast holdings – it’s home to around 950,000 old photographs, 1,500,000 old maps, 5,000,000 digital images and e-resources, and 15km of archives.
 It holds the Church in Wales Archive, preserving vital Welsh ancestry records such as registers of baptisms, marriages and burials.

 One of several important online tools is the Welsh wills probate database, which provides digital images of wills proved in Welsh ecclesiastical courts before the civil probate system was introduced in 1858.
 Other online collections include crime and punishment records and tithe records (see below).